CheckoutAdamsons/TechTest/README.md

 - Request validation for the /POST e.g. Luhn, Expiry validation
 - Mediator which routes the endpoint command/queries to corresponding handlers
 - In proc event publishing via Mediator, created events are handled/stored to build payments aggregates.
-- A simulated auth scheme to distinguish between different merchants
+- An authorization scheme to simulate different merchants
 - Idempotency checking for commands (the merchantId / paymentId act as the idempotency key) this should prevent race conditions from the same request submitted multiple times concurrently.
 - A Refit generated client for the acquiring bank API
 - Swagger for documentation and examples.
 Auth is configured for ease of consumption.